 The aviation sector is booming in China, with the construction of several airports per year.
 Therefore, China needs qualified workers as well as aircraft components and materials.
 For example, China is mainly looking for high-technology devices, but also components to make the fuselage, cockpit, empennage, and landing gear.
 Those require meticulous and precise know-how, which foreign companies are known for.

-On the other hand, China is also purchasing every year hundreds of ready-to-use planes, especially for tourism but also in terms of military.
+On the other hand, China also purchasing every year hundreds of ready-to-use planes, especially for tourism but also in terms of the military.

 Things to know before exporting your products to China

 Before starting to export to china, here are a few things that you should take into account considering the fact the country is a completely different market and has its own specificities.

 Export to China: Understanding the market specificities is key